Third-Party Workplace Injury Claims in Houston

 What Should I Do After a Workplace Accident?

-To protect your health and your rights, you should take the following steps after a workplace accident:
+To protect your interest and your legal rights, you should take the following steps after a workplace accident occurs:

 - Seek medical attention immediately.

-- Verbally notify your employer of the accident as soon as possible.
+- Verbally notify your employer about the accident as soon as possible.

-- Report the accident to your employer in writing when you are able, and keep a copy for yourself.
+- As soon as possible and ithin 30 days, report the accident to your employer in writing and keep a copy of the notification for yourself.

-- Contact an experienced workplace accident attorney to discuss your legal options, which may include a personal injury claim, a workers’ compensation, or both, depending on your situation.
+- Contact an experienced workplace accident attorney to discuss your legal options, which may include bringing a personal injury action, a workers’ compensation claim, or both, depending on your situation.

-- Keep track of your time off from work and medical providers.
+- Keep track of your time off from work, medical bills, and healthcare records.

 - Follow your physician’s treatment plan.

-What Types of Workplace Injury Cases Does Your Law Firm Handle?
+Types of Workplace Injury Cases Our Law Firm Handles

-The legal team at The Callahan Law Firm handles personal injury claims in a wide range of workplace injury cases, including those that involve:
+The trial lawyers at The Callahan Law Firm represent injured workers in a wide array of workplace accidents, including:

 Do I Need a Workplace Injury Lawyer?